 Alright, let’s get into it.

-If you are a professional designer, or have a keen design eye and skillsets in design tools, you may be more well equipped to handle the task of putting together you pitch deck.
-On the otherhand, many founders struggle with getting up to the 30,000 foot view on their company and telling their story the way an investor would find enticing.
-So if you are a first time founder and/or a technical founder, working with an expert may be a better option.
+If you are a professional designer, or have a keen design eye and skillsets in design tools, you may be more well equipped to handle the task of putting together your pitch deck.
+On the otherhand, many founders struggle with getting up to a 30,000 foot view on their company and telling their story the way an investor would find enticing.
+So if you are a first time founder and/or a technical founder, or someone with limited design skills , working with an expert may be a better option.

 Use a Template